-Oxidative stress due to free radicals causes an array of dysfunctions that may work at the DNA level, up the ladder to development of diabetes, neurodegenerative diseases and skin aging.
+Oxidative stress due to free radicals causes an array of dysfunctions that may work at the DNA level, up the ladder to the development of diabetes, neurodegenerative diseases, and skin aging.
 Free radicals are generated because of strenuous activities like vigorous exercise, due to pollution and unhealthy dietary and lifestyle choices.
-While our body has an elaborate antioxidant system, overproduction of free radicals may overwhelm this system and create oxidative stress within the body.
-Thus, to supplement our defence against oxidative stress, it is vital to consume a diet that is rich in natural and potent antioxidants.
+While our body has an elaborate antioxidant system, the overproduction of free radicals may overwhelm this system and create oxidative stress within the body.
+Thus, to supplement our defense against oxidative stress, it is vital to consume a diet that is rich in natural and potent antioxidants.

-Our fruits and vegetables come in different shades of the basic colours.
-Vibrant, fresh and attractive, the colours are due to the presence of various pigments, two of them being lutein and zeaxanthin.
+Our fruits and vegetables come in different shades of the basic colors.
+Vibrant, fresh, and attractive, the colors are due to the presence of various pigments, two of them being lutein and zeaxanthin.
 Since they cannot be produced by our body, diet and supplements are the only ways to get them.

-Another site of natural occurrence of these “wonder nutrients” is our skin.
-Their intrinsic anti- oxidation properties protect the skin, improve moisture retention and have anti- aging effects.
+Another site of the natural occurrence of these “wonder nutrients” is our skin.
+Their intrinsic anti-oxidation properties protect the skin, improve moisture retention, and have anti-aging effects.
 Since skin aging and other skin- related conditions can be attributed to oxidative stress, the use of lutein and zeaxanthin as supplements can offer beneficial effects.

 An application study conducted by OmniActives evaluated the effects of Lutemax® on skin health.
 In the 12 weeks of the trial, participants were randomized into two groups- one that received Lutemax® and the other that received a placebo.
 The participants were asked to perform a self- assessment along with assessments by experts.
 At the end of the 12 weeks, a noteworthy improvement was observed in participants who used Lutemax®.